0xPolygonID/refresh-service/docs/protocol.md

 ## Description

 Credentials can expire.
-In some cases, having mechanisms to refresh these credentials can be helpful.
-Using a refresh service allows us to get new credentials for the short term.
-This approach ensures that users are consistently using the most current information about themselves, such as their user balance, game score or other very dynamic data.
+In some cases, having mechanisms to refresh issued credentials can be helpful.
+A refresh service allows issuing a short term credentials that will be updated.
+This approach ensures that users are consistently using the most current information provided by the issuer, such as for example: an user balance, an user game score or other data that is dynamic by its nature.

 ## Example of short-term credentials

-Consider an example of balance credentials, where a user proves balance to get some benefits.
+Consider an example of balance credentials, where a user proves his balance to get some benefits.
 The balance can be changed a lot of times over a short period.
-If an issuer issues a balance credential with a long-term expiration, the claim holder could potentially engage in double spending activities.
+If an issuer issues a balance credential with a long-term expiration, the credential holder could potentially benefit of using credential with outdated information in it.
 To minimize this risk, one solution is to use short-term credentials.
-However, this would require the user to frequently request a new credential from the issuer (e.g., every 5 minutes), which can be quite inconvenient.
+However, this would require a user frequently requests a new credential from an issuer (e.g., every 5 minutes), which is quite inefficient.
 This is where the refresh service comes in handy.
 The refresh service handles all the necessary updates instead of the user.

 ## Changes in the verifiable credential